 In this Quest, you will view the video below on the Six Degrees of Information about making choices for posting online and identifying your online sharing habits.
 You will then find out how prospective employers can view your social networking habits and how this might have an impact on your future.
 You will be guided through a slide show where you read an article from the New York Times and learn about the Rules of the Road for sharing online.
 After you complete the steps in the slideshow, you will have an opportunity to write a letter that lets a job applicant understand how a poor social networking profile can damage chances for employment.

-Prospective employer: a company or individual that might possibly hire you when you submit a job application for a position
+Prospective employer: A prospective employer is a company or individual that might possibly hire you when you submit a job application for a position.

 1. Watch the Six Degrees of Information

 Take a Short Survey

 6. Review the article from the New York Times from the Slideshow up above "They Loved Your G.P.A., Then They Saw Your Tweets".

 7. Review the Rules of the Road for Kids from the Slideshow up above:

 Guard your privacy.
 What people know about you is up to you.